The Original Soundtrack

 The Original Soundtrack is the third studio album by the English rock band 10cc.
 It was released in 1975 and peaked at number three on the UK Albums Chart.
 The Original Soundtrack includes the singles "Life Is a Minestrone", and "I'm Not in Love", the band's most popular song.

 The album received good reviews when originally released on LP, 8-Track and cassette by Mercury Records in March 1975.
 It was ranked number 976 in All-Time Top 1000 Albums (2000).

 Background

 The album was recorded and produced by the band at Strawberry Studios in 1974 with Eric Stewart engineering and mixing.
 The album was the first to be released by Mercury Records after signing the band for $1 million in February 1975.
-The catalyst for the deal was the fact the record executives had heard one song – "I'm Not in Love".
+The catalyst for the deal was that the record executives had heard one song – "I'm Not in Love".
 Eric Stewart recalled:

 The rest of the album, which was already complete, was released just weeks later.
+They had worked on the album for about 67 weeks beforehand.

 The artwork was designed by Hipgnosis and illustrated by artist Humphrey Ocean.